bcgov/von/docs/_how_to/updating-docs.md

 When you return to make more changes to the site you just need to run the last command - the ```bundle exec...``` command.

 From time to time, you should run the command: ```bundle update```
-  * This updates the libraries that jekyll is using to run the site, and they ~~change~~ improve over time.
+  * This updates the libraries that jekyll is using to run the site, as they ~~change~~ improve over time.

 ## Locating Content